phoible/phoible.github.io/conventions.rst

 .. role:: iso

 In order to preserve distinctions both within and across language descriptions, additions to the approved International Phonetic Alphabet (IPA) glyph set were needed; wherever possible these were drawn from the `extIPA symbols for disordered speech`_.
 This page describes our additions to the IPA glyph set, and also describes any idiosyncracies in our interpretation and usage of approved IPA glyphs, and conventions regarding glyph ordering.
-When we use the terms "official IPA", "approved IPA glyphs", or just "IPA" we are referring to `the 2005 update of the full chart`_ unless otherwise indicated.
+When we use the terms “official IPA”, “approved IPA glyphs”, or just “IPA” we are referring to `the 2005 update of the full chart`_ unless otherwise indicated.

 Similar-looking glyphs
 ======================

 There are a number of IPA symbols that resemble ordinary keyboard glyphs.
 In all cases the data in PHOIBLE use the codepoints for the official glyphs.
 The most common of these are summarized here:

-.. class:: table table-bordered order-column compact stripe dataTable no-footer table-nonfluid

 +----------------------------------------------+----------------------------------------------------------+----------------------+
 | Keyboard letter                              | Representation in PHOIBLE                                | Meaning in IPA       |